LivingIT/beautyincode.se/_content/itsover.md

-## March 5, 2022 - save the date!
-Obviously we had to cancel the 2021 version of Beauty in Code, but we keep our hopes high and fingers crossed to reunion in 2022!
-So save the date!
+## Postponed again... 😢
+Given the current circumstances we must unfortunately postpone Beauty in Code further into 2022.
+At the moment we haven't fixed a new date, but stay tuned!

 Until then you can find the recorded sessions from previous conferences here: